-The main applications of the present paper is allocation of daycare seats.
+Daycare Matching: One of the applications of the present paper is allocation of daycare seats.
 Research in daycare allocation in the matching literature include Kennes, Monte and Tumennasan (2014), Veski et al. (2017), Herzog and Klein (2018), Okumura (2019), Delacrétaz (2019), and Kamada and Kojima (2023).
 While those papers and ours share interest in daycare, the overlap is rather limited, as none of those papers analyzes models with multiple regions as we do.